-Spider veins often have no symptoms or signs, other than an undesirable cosmetic appearance.
+Spider veins often have no symptoms or signs other than an undesirable cosmetic appearance.
 However, spider veins can sometimes trigger swelling, throbbing, and restless legs.
-In some cases, they may become painful, and result in skin sores or blood clots.
+In some cases, they may become painful and result in skin sores or blood clots.
 These symptoms often worsen after prolonged sitting or standing.
-Individuals can also develop a skin discoloration and skin ulcers.
+Individuals can also develop skin discoloration and skin ulcers.

 The most obvious sign of spider veins is their web-like appearance on the skin.
 These veins can be red, blue, or purple.
 Other symptoms include:

 Though spider veins rarely cause serious complications, some individuals may develop skin ulcers.
 These open wounds usually appear on the lower leg and can lead to soft tissue infections.
-It is important to seek medical attention if:
+Therefore, it is important to seek medical attention if:

 How Are Spider Veins Diagnosed?

 A health care professional can diagnose spider veins by carefully examining the affected areas.
-The doctor may want to examine the legs while the patient is seated and while standing.
+For example, the doctor may want to examine the legs while the patient is seated and while standing.
 The exam will consist of a visual inspection and palpation (touching) of the areas of concern.
 Particular attention will be given to areas of redness, swelling, skin discoloration, and skin ulcers.